Ricky30feb/Virtual-Patient-AI/MODEL_CONVERSION.md

 # Model Conversion Guide: Fine-tuned Model → GGUF for Ollama

-This guide explains how to convert your fine-tuned virtual patient model to GGUF format for easy distribution via Ollama.
+This guide explains how to convert the fine-tuned virtual patient model to GGUF format for easy distribution via Ollama.

 ## 🔄 Conversion Process